• Skip to primary navigation

 Unissued 1896 Honduras plate

-Most of the plates date from the late nineteenth century and early twentieth century and contain many engraved images that will be familiar to Latin America collectors.
+Most of the dies date from the late nineteenth century and early twentieth century and contain many engraved images that will be familiar to Latin America collectors.

-Frames, vignettes, intermediate and experimental plates are all represented, along with the finished engravings for both post and revenue stamps.
+Frames, vignettes, intermediate and experimental dies are all represented, along with the finished engravings for both post and revenue stamps.

 The original archive was purchased in 2005 and it appears there have been some subsequent small sales since but this holding represents the bulk of the collection.

-Additionally, there are plates from a few of the other countries where ABNC made sales, together with a number of US fiscals and cinderellas.
+Additionally, there are dies from a few of the other countries where ABNC made sales, together with a number of US fiscals and cinderellas.

-Interestingly, there are also a number of Seebeck issues amongst the collection of plates, with the printing work being undertaken by the Hamilton Bank Note Company.
+Interestingly, there are also a number of Seebeck issues amongst the collection of dies, with the printing work being undertaken by the Hamilton Bank Note Company.

 ABNC Steel Plate